Waseem0912-coder/asr_blog/readme.md

 ### Why Indian-Accented English?
 Indian English often incorporates phonetic elements from native languages.
 Some sounds may be pronounced with a curled tongue (retroflex), certain vowel sounds might be shortened or lengthened differently, and local brand names or loanwords appear frequently.
 These variations can trip up ASR systems trained on more “standard” English.

-**(Insert Image: A simple infographic showing a world map with a highlight on India and speech bubbles indicating different accents or phoneme symbols.
-This could visually represent linguistic diversity.)**